Ford will speed shift to SUVs to boost profit, shares

 Coming out of the 2008 financial crisis, Ford pushed fuel-efficient cars for the U.S. market.
 Now, the automaker is driving toward a near-term future in which cars account for only 14 percent of its volume, with SUVs and trucks growing to around 86 percent of North American sales.
 Of nine future vehicles displayed at Ford’s product development center on Thursday, only one was a car - a high-performance Mustang.

-Ford also plans to take on Tesla Inc (TSLA.O) with a performance-oriented battery electric utility vehicle in 2020 - the first of six new pure electric vehicles due by 2022 as part of Ford’s planned $11 billion investment in electrification.
+Ford also plans to take on Tesla Inc with a performance-oriented battery electric utility vehicle in 2020 - the first of six new pure electric vehicles due by 2022 as part of Ford’s planned $11 billion investment in electrification.
 “That vehicle is going to be famous without having to shoot it up in space,” Farley said, alluding to the roadster Tesla CEO Elon Musk launched recently with one of his SpaceX rockets.

-Ford will move the Lincoln brand’s focus toward SUVs and electrified cars.
-Lincoln “is committing to electrification across its lineup globally,” with new hybrid electric versions of its future models, Farley said.
-In the push to increase revenue from commercial customers, Ford will update its F-series Super duty pickups, launch the Ranger compact pickup and overhaul its large Transit van in 2019.

-Phoenix dealer Tim Hovik said in an interview on Thursday he was “excited” by the prospect of the performance electric vehicle in 2020, but that the upcoming Bronco SUV was generating the greatest interest among his customers.
+(Reporting by Paul Lienert and Joseph White in Detroit Editing by Matthew Lewis)